DeflatedPickle/cadencii/src/REFACTORING.md

 Milestones
 ----------

-- replace event handler methods into UI commands and actions.
+- Replace event handler methods into UI commands and actions.
-- Move some more forms to platform agnostic application model dll.
-- Move controls to (ditto).
 - Reduce Win32-ism.
 - Modify GUI framework to better fit with either WPF or Xwt.